 “Don’t judge a book by it’s cover,” my dad use to say.
 The same goes when buying a custom Log or Timber Frame Home.
 It’s important to do a full log home inspection, inside and out so you can assess and address any potential problem areas.
 The exterior logs may not look perfect but that doesn’t mean you should turn your back on a once beautiful home.
 Some log homes just need a little tender love and care to bring them back to their original beauty.
-Log homes have some characteristics that are very different from conventional homes, so here are a few things to look for when shopping for a log house.
+Log homes have some characteristics that are very different from conventional homes, so here are a few things to look for when doing a log home inspection.

-Log Home Settling and Shrinking
+#1 Log Home Settling and Shrinking

 water over time.
 As they dry out, they may naturally crack.
 Some cracks are not a concern but larger cracks more that ¼” in width should be repaired or have some caulking applied.

 - Windows and doors: Log homes should be built with settling space above the doors and windows in order to prevent the weight of the walls from bearing down on them.
 If you notice bowing or the doors sticking when opening this may be the result of not enough space left for settling.

 - Staircases: If walls lose height, anything connected to them does as well, and this includes the stairs.
 Inspect stairs to ensure they are level and still properly connected to the home.

 - Electrical and pipes: Vertically installed plumbing pipes and rigid conduit may accumulate stress in two or more storied homes if not properly installed for shrinkage.
 It’s important to work with an electrician and plumber that has expertise with log homes as the procedures are slightly different compared to traditional log homes.